The Terragrunt configuration file uses the same HCL syntax as OpenTofu/Terraform itself in terragrunt.hcl

 (attribute): What to do if a file already exists at path

-.
-Valid values are: overwrite
+Valid values are:

-(overwrite the
+(overwrite the existing file)overwrite_terragrunt

-(overwrite the existing file if it was generated by terragrunt; otherwise,
+(overwrite the existing file if it was generated by terragrunt; otherwise, error)skip

-(skip code generation and leave the existing file as-is), error
+(skip code generation and leave the existing file as-is)error

-(exit with an error).if_disabled
+(exit with an error)if_disabled

 (attribute): What to do if a file already exists at path